shauryajauhari/shauryajauhari.github.io/_posts/2020-07-28-clustering_in_machine_learning.markdown

 <h2> Introduction </h2>

 <p align="justify"> For an attentive audience, it is known that Machine Learning provides (broadly) for <i> clustering </i>, <i> classification </i>, and <i> regression </i> applications.
-In this module, we shall discover clustering, which is a form of <b> unsupervised learning </b>.
+In this module, we shall discover clustering, which is a form of <b> unsupervised learning</b>.
 For a fledged version of this tutorial, visit this <a href = "https://galaxyproject.github.io/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.html" > page </a>.</p>

 <h3> Unsupervised Learning </h3>

-<p align="justify"> In crude terms, unsupervised learning means <i> learning from scratch </i>.
+<p align="justify"> In crude terms, unsupervised learning means <i> learning from scratch</i>.
 Imagine a dump of <i> unstructured </i> data, with absolutely no clues of direction and symmetry.
 Although, the attributes of the data are known, it has been randomly spewed over an assembly.
 Intuitively, the first task is to sift the like ones together.
 It makes sense.
 We want to have similar data points together such that the member elements of these cohorts are closer in resemblance as compared to non-members.
 This is the essence of <i><b>clustering</b></i>. </p>

 <p align="justify"> In India, a dish called <i> Khichdi </i> is fairly popular in the northern provinces.
 It is basically a mix of lentil and rice, served with yogurt and <i>ghee</i> (fat derived from milk).
 When it came for an intuition, I couldn't resist the urge to make a mention.
-If <i>Khichdi</i> could be deemed as raw abundance of data, the individual clumps of lentil and rice are two distinct clusters of this data.
-This is <i>information</i>; information is processed data.
+If <i>Khichdi</i> could be deemed as a raw abundance of data, the individual clumps of lentil and rice are two distinct clusters of this data.
+This is <i>information</i>; information as in <b>processed data</b>.
 For establishing these clusters, we're choosing grains on the basis of their physical properties (color, shape, etc.).
 With experimental data, we shall adopt mathematical techniques that help underline these groupings.</p>

  <table style="width:80%" align="center">